dimitri-nicolo/calico/master/networking/dual-tor.md

 If you prefer, you can now delete the static loopback routes.

 #### Verify the deployment

+If you examine traffic and connections within the cluster - for example, using `ss` or `tcpdump` - you should see that all connections use loopback IP addresses or pod CIDR IPs as their source and destination.
+For example:

+-  The kubelet on each node connecting to the API server.

+-  The API server's connection to its backing etcd database, and peer connections between the etcd cluster members.

+-  Pod connections that involve an SNAT or MASQUERADE in the data path, as can be the case when connecting to a Service through a cluster IP or NodePort.
+At the point of the SNAT or MASQUERADE, a loopback IP address should be used.

+-  Direct connections between pod IPs on different nodes.

+The only connections using interface-specific addresses should be BGP.

 If you look at the Linux routing table on any cluster node, you should see ECMP routes like this to the loopback address of every other node in other racks: